A Young Adult's Cheat Sheet To All-Inclusive Resorts

 Many Activities Come Free

 Apart from unlimited food and drinks, a major plus for staying in an all-inclusive resort is the activities available at no extra charge.
 Club Med Opio provides tennis classes, fitness session, and guided walking tours to nearby French villages at no extra charge.
-The hospitality brand has also launched CREACTIVE, a partnership with Cirque de Soleil, where visitors can take free trapeze, aerial silk, trampoline, and bungee lessons — a golden opportunity for holiday Instagramming, if there ever was one.
+The hospitality brand has also launched Club Med CREACTIVE by Cirque du Soleil, where visitors can take free trapeze, aerial silk, trampoline, and bungee lessons — a golden opportunity for vacation Instagramming, if there ever was one.

 Apart from unlimited food and drinks, a major plus for staying in an all-inclusive resort is the activities available at no extra charge.
 Club Med Opio provides tennis classes, fitness session, and guided walking tours to nearby French villages at no extra charge.
-The hospitality brand has also launched CREACTIVE, a partnership with Cirque de Soleil, where visitors can take free trapeze, aerial silk, trampoline, and bungee lessons — a golden opportunity for holiday Instagramming, if there ever was one.
+The hospitality brand has also launched Club Med CREACTIVE by Cirque du Soleil, where visitors can take free trapeze, aerial silk, trampoline, and bungee lessons — a golden opportunity for vacation Instagramming, if there ever was one.

 Editor's Note: Travel and accommodation for the author was provided by Club Med for the purpose of writing this story.